Lister Sinclair: Career

-Sinclair's radio play, Hilda Morgan, broadcast on February 12, 1950, resulted in an uproar in the House of Commons of Canada over its then-taboo subject matter of a pregnant, unmarried woman considering abortion after her fiance is killed in an accident (although the word abortion was never used).
+Sinclair's radio play, Hilda Morgan, broadcast on February 12, 1950, resulted in an uproar in the House of Commons of Canada over its then-taboo subject matter of a pregnant, unmarried woman considering abortion after her fiancé is killed in an accident (although the word abortion was never used).
 He was referred to as "easily the foremost in Canada's array of postwar playwrights" by critic Nathan Cohen.

-He began to appear on the new CBC Television service in 1955 appearing on programs such as Front Page Challenge and Assignment as well as the Wayne & Shuster comedy show.
+He began to appear on the new CBC Television service in 1955 appearing on programs such as Front Page Challenge and Assignment as well as the Wayne & Shuster comedy show, as well as presenting all but one episode of A Is for Aardvark.

 In 1964, Sinclair recorded and released an album on Folkways Records, entitled Documentary History of Broadcasting: 1920-1950: Radio Before Television.

 After his appearances in wartime propaganda films, Sinclair would go on to spend over six decades with the CBC in various capacities.
 In addition to playwright he was a radio and television personality, writer, actor, panelist, producer, lecturer, commentator, and, for a brief period in the 1970s, network executive.
 Sinclair was a panelist on the show Court of Opinion for twenty-four years, hosted Man at the Centre and was a guest host during the second season of The Nature of Things as well as a frequent contributor to Morningside when Don Harron was host, but he was best known for presenting the CBC Radio program Ideas beginning in 1983.
 Sinclair retired from hosting Ideas in 1999 after presenting over 2,000 installments, including several hundred produced or written by himself.
 He continued to contribute to the program until shortly before his death.